Scheduled MonumentsEnglandEamont Bridge

 What is Eamont Bridge?

-Eamont Bridge is a medieval stone bridge crossing the River Eamont near Penrith in Cumberland.
+Eamont Bridge is a stone bridge crossing the River Eamont near Penrith in Cumbria, with origins traceable to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007193.

 Who is responsible for protecting Eamont Bridge?